List of EastEnders characters introduced in 2015

-Matthew Mitchell Cotton
+Matthew Cotton

-Matthew Mitchell Cotton, portrayed by Zack Karbritz, is the son of Charlie Cotton (Declan Bennett) and Ronnie Mitchell (Samantha Womack).
+Matthew Cotton, portrayed by Zack Karbritz, is the son of Charlie Cotton (Declan Bennett) and Ronnie Mitchell (Samantha Womack).
 He is born during the episode broadcast on 1 January 2015 on his parents' wedding day.

 Matthew is born after Ronnie is involved in a car accident.
 She is later placed in a coma, due to her injuries.
 Her sister, Roxy Mitchell (Rita Simons) and her boyfriend Aleks Shirovs (Kristian Kiehling) look after Matthew when Charlie refuses to see him, due to Ronnie's absence.
 Charlie's father, Nick Cotton (John Altman), takes Matthew from Roxy, attempting to force Charlie to see his son but Charlie refuses and gives him back to Roxy.
 Aleks suggests naming him Matthew after Nick's mother Dot Branning (June Brown) quotes from the Gospel of Matthew.
 Aleks's daughter Ineta Shirovs (Gledisa Arthur) becomes fed up with Aleks looking after Matthew and takes him to the bus stop, so they can go to the hospital.
 Charlie finds them and takes Matthew home.
 He and Roxy then share residency until Ronnie is discharged from hospital.

 When Matthew is nine months old, he stays with Ronnie when she and Charlie separate, although Charlie vows to fight for custody.
 When Charlie tells Roxy he wants to take Matthew to France, she tells Ronnie.
 Roxy goes with Charlie but he soon realises that Ronnie and Roxy are working together when he sees Roxy constantly looking at her phone and Fatboy tells him that Vincent has told Ronnie, so he decides to leave with Matthew alone.
 However, Ronnie arrives before Charlie can board his train, and convinces him not to make the same mistakes as Nick did.
 Charlie leaves Matthew with Ronnie.
 Four days later, Charlie returns to Walford, having been persuaded by Dot to fight for custody, but Ronnie turns nasty when Charlie threatens to tell the police that she murdered Carl White (Daniel Coonan) and says that she will never see Matthew again.
 She and former boyfriend, Vincent Hubbard (Richard Blackwood), confront Charlie, who, in fear of his life, disappears.
 Matthew lives with Ronnie and her ex-husband, Jack Branning (Scott Maslen), when they reunite in March 2016 and Jack and Roxy's daughter, Amy Mitchell (Abbie Knowles) later moves in.
 Matthew is nearly hit by a car when Hannah Reynolds (Mia Jenkins) steps into the road whilst holding him, but is saved by Andy Flynn (Jack Derges), who pushes them out of the way of the approaching car.